-Good afternoon.
-The final four design teams in the Waller Creek design competition are presenting their plans to a packed house in City Hall today.
-KUT News will be updating this post throughout the day.
+Update: The final four design teams in the Waller Creek design competition presented their plans to a packed house in City Hall today.
+Our live-blog is over; read below for details and images from the presentation.

 4:01 p.m.
 We're into discussion with the jury right now.
 Barring any major developments, this will probably be the final update to this blog.
 Thanks for reading, and if you found it interesting, please use the buttons on this post to share this post with your friends on Twitter and Facebook.